-Critical Differences Between Traditional Automation and AI Agents
+Decisive Differences Between Traditional Automation and AI Agents

-- Select tools to access the database
+- Select tools for database access

 - Generate appropriate SQL queries to retrieve data